AnyelTars/DensityFunctionaTheoryML/README.md

-# DFT_notes
+# Density Functional Theory Course
-Lecture Notes of the Density Functional Course at Yachay Tech
+Lecture and notebooks of Density Functional Course at Yachay Tech